monadexio/monadex-api/monadex-api.md

 Monadex API is a **tshirt designer service** similar to [Teespring](http://www.teespring.com).

 ## Authentication
-*Monadex API* uses both OAuth and HTTP Basic Authentication.
+*Monadex API* uses HTTP Basic Authentication and persistent login sessions to save user credential.

 ## Media Types
 Where applicable this API uses the [JSON](http://en.wikipedia.org/wiki/Json) to represent resources states and affordances.